 In September 2004, as Hurricane Ivan was approaching the Florida-Alabama coast, staff from the Florida Wildlife Commission (FWC) removed eight PKBM from the wild, including a pregnant female.
 These animals became the founders of the current captive population in the event that wild mice disappeared altogether.
 In the past, mice populations have declined following strong hurricanes to as few as a few dozen individuals, but now the population is believed to exceed 1,000 animals, thanks in part to the release of captive mice born from zoos.

-This was a collaboration between Palm Beach Zoo & Conservation Society, Brevard Zoo in Melbourne, and the Santa Fe Teaching Zoo in Gainesville, as well as the FWC, The US Fish and Wildlife Service, the Florida State Parks Service, and the Alabama Fish and Game.
-In October of 2009, the Palm Beach Zoo’s first offspring were confirmed.
-In the months that have followed, seven out of the zoo’s nine breeding pairs have successfully reproduced with over 80 offspring reaching maturity.
+This was a collaboration between Palm Beach Zoo, Brevard Zoo in Melbourne, Santa Fe Teaching Zoo in Gainesville, as well as the FWC, The US Fish and Wildlife Service, the Florida State Parks Service, and the Alabama Fish and Game.
+In October of 2009, Palm Beach Zoo’s first offspring was confirmed.
+In the months that followed, seven out of the zoo’s nine breeding pairs successfully reproduced with over 80 offspring reaching maturity.

 On March 27, 2010, staff from the zoo’s animal care and research departments traveled to Perdido Key with 16 of the offspring to take part in the first ever release of captive PKBM into the wild.
-Personnel from USFWS, FWC, Brevard Zoo, Santa Fe Teaching Zoo, independent researchers, and the Palm Beach Zoo worked together to:
+Personnel from USFWS, FWC, Brevard Zoo, Santa Fe Teaching Zoo, independent researchers, and Palm Beach Zoo worked together to:

-The mice’s movements were tracked for two weeks after release using radio collars.
-Regular trapping of the mice continued to provide us with information on how the population wass both moving and growing.
-Three months after being released, a number of the females were found to be pregnant and over a dozen offspring were also identified.
-The mice were also found in areas of Perdido Key where the species has not been seen in over a decade, strong evidence that this new population is thriving.
+Movements were tracked for two weeks after release using radio collars.
+Regular trapping of the mice continued to provide us with information on how the population was both moving and growing.

-This is the first reintroduction program of captive PKBM to be implemented and Palm Beach Zoo staff members are proud to be able to take part in this important work.
+Palm Beach Zoo will continue our captive breeding efforts in conjunction with other Florida AZA institutions and will coordinate with the USFWS and FWC on future releases.
+This is the first reintroduction program of captive PKBM to be implemented, and Palm Beach Zoo staff members are proud to be able to take part in this important work.